Tim Raines, Jeff Bagwell, Pudge Rodriguez elected to Baseball Hall of Fame

 The 57-year-old Raines couldn’t have dreamt of this day when he turned in 24.3 percent his first year on the ballot.
 It dropped to 22.6 percent the next year before making the steady climb to well above and beyond 75 percent this season.
 Like his game, Raines’ candidacy wasn’t flashy.
 It was just excellent.
 Nearly 4,000 times on base.
 More than 800 stolen bases.
 Seven straight All-Star Games as one of the finest players in the 1980s.
 Nothing could break Rock: not a cocaine scandal in the mid-’80s, not a relative lack of power, nor a voting base that simply didn’t recognize his excellence.

 While this year’s group didn’t match the inaugural 1936 class with five inductees from the writers, next year’s has a chance.
-In addition to Rodriguez and Guerrero, third baseman Chipper Jones and first baseman Jim Thome – two candidates considered likely first-ballot entries – will be eligible.
+In addition to Hoffman and Guerrero, third baseman Chipper Jones and first baseman Jim Thome – two candidates considered likely first-ballot entries – will be eligible.
 Seeing as Martinez jumped 15 percent over last year’s 43.4 percent, a leap past 75 percent isn’t out of the question.

 The classes thin out substantially thereafter, with Mariano Rivera the only sure-thing candidate in 2019, Derek Jeter the only viable player period in 2020 and no Hall of Fame-caliber player in 2021.
 Those years will be wide open for Bonds and Clemens, Martinez and Mussina, maybe someone like Jeff Bagwell or Tim Raines, who waited, waited, waited and finally got the call they’d wanted for so long.